pubnub/contiki/README.md

   Build this (with pubnub.c and Contiki) for a basic example of how stuff works.

 - `pubnub.t.c` : The unit test.
 It uses the cgreen unit testing library and has "total" line coverage (only the lines that _can't_ be executed - sanity checks - are not covered).
-You can look at it to see various ways to interact with the library, but as most test code, it is not very user-frienrly.
+You can look at it to see various ways to interact with the library, but as most test code, it's not very user-friendly.
 You can also build and run it yourself, if you wish.

 - `Makefile` : basic Makefile to build the pubnubDemo "app" and pubnub.t unit test.
 Use are is, or look for clues on how to make one for yourself.

 - `LICENSE` and this `README.md` should be self-explanatory.